 - Powers of Attorney (information for each state in Australia)

 The Leukaemia Foundation would like to thank the following people for their help in compiling this information:

-Acting Nurse Researcher, Cancer Care Services, Royal Brisbane & Women’s Hospital
+Elise Button – RN, PhD Nurse Researcher, Cancer Care Services, Royal Brisbane and Women’s Hospital

-Allison Lovell – Clinical Nurse Consultant, Palliative and Supportive Care Service, Royal Brisbane and Women’s Hospital
+Allison Lovell – BN MHM FCHSM, Project Manager for Care at the End of Life, Royal Brisbane and Women’s Hospital

 Developed by the Leukaemia Foundation in consultation with people living with a blood cancer, Leukaemia Foundation support staff, haematology nursing staff and/or Australian clinical haematologists.
 This content is provided for information purposes only and we urge you to always seek advice from a registered health care professional for diagnosis, treatment and answers to your medical questions, including the suitability of a particular therapy, service, product or treatment in your circumstances.
 The Leukaemia Foundation shall not bear any liability for any person relying on the materials contained on this website.